VegFest best practices

 - Be readily available to support your vendor who might have questions.

-- Communicate clearly to event goers on all the above points so there are no surprise.
+- Communicate clearly to event goers on all the above points so there are no surprises.